NiketGirdhar22/my_journal/README.md

    ```

 2. **Open in Browser**:
-   Open `index.html` in your favorite browser to preview the website.
+   Open `index.html` to preview the website.

 3. **Customize**:
    - Edit the HTML, CSS, and JS files as needed to fit your requirements.